-- 42. This area is forecasting an overspend of £151,615.
-However, a service review is underway and considering how this overspend can be reduced. - 43.
-Development Management is showing an overspend of £90,250.
+- 39. This service area is showing a forecasted overspend of £301,970.
+This is an increase from last month's report of £154,400 as Dangerous Structures has been transferred to this service area.
+This is a necessary overspend due to Battle Road works as approved by Ful Council and cost recovery is now being triggered.
+The previously reported overspend is being addressed through the service review. - 40.
+Local Land Planning Management and Admin is showing an underspend of (£20,480) due to additional income from a major application for naming and numbering of streets. - 41.
+Development Management is showing an overspend of £113,050.
 The service budget is predicated on the assumption that we will receive major applications during the year which require significant work which is funded in part by the fee paid by the applicant.
 The trend has been that the council has received at least one major application in each of the last few years.
 As there are currently no major applications in the pipeline, the budget forecast will show a reduction of £75,000 income.
-Officers are developing a proposal to encourage those who may be submitting their major applications to do so ASAP while the council has resources to assess them. - 44.
+Officers are developing a proposal to encourage those who may be submitting their major applications to do so ASAP while the council has resources to assess them.
+There is also a £39,000 additional spend on legal fees required for the award of costs against the refusal of 777 The ridge. - 42.
 Local Land Charges Register is showing an overspend of £56,500 as income is expected to be lower than budgeted.
-A detailed analysis will be undertaken as part of the service review and options to mitigate brought forward.
+A detailed analysis will be undertaken as part of the service review and options to mitigate brought forward. - 43.
+Dangerous structures work at Battle Road have now been completed and £154,400 has been spent to date this financial year.
+We are not anticipating any further expenditure.
+Cost recovery for this year, and previous years is now underway.
+(NB the Council took the action to remedy the dangerous structure in default following court action requiring the owners to undertake the works). - 44.
+The budget of £150,000 for Renewable Energy is to be allocated to a new earmarked reserve.